 Who Gets to Be Bostonian Onscreen?

-Teyonah Parris may be making headlines because of her portrayal of Monica Rambeau on the Disney+ Marvel series WandaVision, but watching her trade quips with the Scarlet Witch wasn’t the first time I’ve seen her–I first became familiar with her as a series regular on the Starz series Survivor’s Remorse, which ran for four seasons between 2014 and 2017.
-The series, which followed the exploits of fictional NBA star and Dorchester native Cam Calloway and the rest of his family after he receives a huge contract to play in Atlanta, co-starred Parris as his cousin/agent Reggie’s wife, Missy.
+Teyonah Parris may be making headlines these days as Monica Rambeau on the Disney+ Marvel series WandaVision, but watching her trade quips with the Scarlet Witch wasn’t the first time I’d seen her.
+I first became familiar with the actress as a regular on the Starz series Survivor’s Remorse, which ran for four seasons between 2014 and 2017.
+The show follows the exploits of Cam Calloway, a fictional NBA star from Dorchester, and his family after he receives a huge contract to play in Atlanta.
+Parris costars as Missy, the wife of Calloway’s cousin and agent.

-The show received mostly positive reviews during its tenure, but it stuck out for another reason to me: When it premiered, it was the first time in my almost forty years on the planet that there had been a television show about a Black Bostonian family.
-Unfortunately, in the pilot, they moved this entire family of Black Bostonians to Atlanta immediately.
-The disappointing decision to set the show outside of Boston was widely criticized as an effort to get around the fact that most Black Americans have a less than positive opinion of Boston, and if these Black Bostonians were going to have a chance at being well-received or accepted by a wider audience on screen, the setting had to be in a city universally regarded as somewhere Black folks thrive.
-But it was all the more painful to see given how much of a rarity it is to see this kind of Boston representation onscreen.
+Survivor’s Remorse received mostly positive reviews during its tenure, but it stuck out to me for another reason: It was the first time in my almost 40 years on the planet that I’d seen a television show about a Black family from Boston.
+Unfortunately, in the pilot, the family of Black Bostonians was immediately moved.
+The disappointing decision to set the show outside of Boston was widely criticized as an effort to get around the fact that most Black Americans have, shall we say, a less-than-positive opinion of Boston, and if these Black Bostonians were going to have a chance at being well received or accepted by a wider audience, the setting had to be a city universally regarded as somewhere Black folks thrive.
+It was all the more painful to witness given how much of a rarity it is to view this version of Boston on-screen.

-When we think about pop cultural representations of Boston, they’re usually centered in whiteness.
-Whether we’re talking about Buzzfeed quizzes, episodes of The Simpsons, Samuel Adams beer commercials, Saturday Night Live sketches, network sitcoms, dramas, or Hollywood studio films, the default depiction of a Boston resident is usually a white person with some semblance of a supposed “Bahstin” accent.
-In all my years of living here, when I think of the television shows and films set in Boston or Massachusetts, the overwhelming majority of them have white subjects and give off the idea that Boston is a white paradise.
-It’s extra baffling considering the city is only 45% non-Hispanic white.
+Think about it: When was the last time you saw a pop-culture representation of the city that wasn’t centered on whiteness?
+Whether we’re talking about episodes of The Simpsons, Samuel Adams beer commercials, Saturday Night Live sketches, network sitcoms, dramas, or Hollywood films, the default depiction of a Boston resident is usually a white person with some semblance of a supposed “Bahstin” accent.
+As a kid growing up here, this made me feel as if I didn’t exist or was invisible.
+In 2021, this depiction of Boston as a white paradise is just plain baffling to me considering the city today is only 45 percent non-Hispanic white.

-Survivor’s Remorse was a unicorn among Boston-based television shows, as it centered the Black Bostonian experience.
-In other shows about Boston, Black folks are usually in secondary or supporting roles.
-They rarely deal with communities unique to the Metro Boston area, like our Puerto Rican, Dominican, Haitian, East African, or Cape Verdean populations, all of which have lived in this region for generations now.
-Rarely do we see any representation of Boston’s Asian community in shows and films set in Boston, which is all the more surprising, considering Chinatown has been in existence since the late 1800s.
-Instead, we see story after story centering Irish or Italian Catholic families, although that is far from representative of the Boston I was born and raised in.
+The truth is, non-white Boston communities are almost completely missing in action in mainstream media.
+Shows rarely deal with populations that are part of the fabric of the metro Boston area, such as our Puerto Rican, Dominican, Haitian, East African, and Cape Verdean residents, all of whom have lived here for generations.
+Rarely do we see any representation of the Asian community, even though Chinatown has been in existence since the late 1800s.
+Instead, we see story after story centered around Irish or Italian Catholic families, even though that is far from representative of the Boston I was born and raised in.

-This exclusion happens in a variety of ways.
-Many productions have been set in Boston and the surrounding towns over the past twenty plus years, but when I’ve looked at the casting for extras and bit parts, it often asks for an “authentic” Boston accent.
-As someone who was born in Boston Medical Center back when it was called Boston City Hospital in the heart of Boston, I can tell you that calling that accent “authentic” is a misnomer.
-It’s actually more prominent the further out you venture from the city—you can hear it as far afield as Maine and New Hampshire.
-What this does is promote the fallacy that non-white Bostonians and Massachusetts residents who rarely, if ever, have this accent somehow aren’t “authentic” Bostonians, even though we’ve lived in the heart of the city or surrounding towns and cities our entire life.
-This type of erasure has been present throughout my life.
+The problem, though, rarely boils down to a lack of available star power—often, the lack of representation is simply because people of color aren’t considered “Boston” enough by the public or by ad executives and casting agents.
+Many productions have been set in Boston and the surrounding towns over the past 20-plus years, but when I’ve looked at the casting ads for extras and bit parts, they often ask for an “authentic” Boston accent.
+As someone who was born in the heart of the city, I can tell you that calling that accent “authentic” is a misnomer.
+It’s actually more prominent the farther out you venture from the city—you can hear it as far afield as Maine and New Hampshire.
+What this does is promote the fallacy that non-white local residents, who typically don’t have this accent, somehow aren’t “authentic” Bostonians, even though we’ve lived in the area our entire lives.

-Despite the glut of Boston-based films and TV shows over the last couple of decades, representation remains a major issue in depictions of Boston.
-We’ve seen enough shows and films about South Boston, Charlestown, the North End, the white parts of Dorchester, or Massachusetts towns seemingly devoid of brown residents.
-It’s time for a family drama set in the South End/Lower Roxbury about a multiracial friend group of families that represents the diversity of the city.
-We deserve to finally see the Massachusetts we actually grew up in and live in shown to the rest of the world.
+In other words, instead of highlighting or signing off on screenplays, projects, and pitches from Bostonians of color, successful Bostonians in Hollywood are using their positions to perpetuate the same tired Boston tropes about a city they know full well is racially diverse.
+To the Afflecks of the world, I say we’ve seen enough shows and films about Southie, Charlestown, the North End, the white parts of Dorchester, or Massachusetts towns seemingly devoid of brown residents.
+It’s time to pursue a family drama set in the South End/Lower Roxbury about a multiracial group of families that represents the diversity of the city, written by non-white locals.
+We deserve to finally show the world what the place we actually grew up in and live in looks like.
+And the world deserves